vrivellino/chef-java_se/README.md

 This cookbook does NOT use [SemVer](http://semver.org) for versioning.

-The versioning scheme is MAJOR.UPDATE.PATCH where:
+The versioning scheme is RELEASE.UPDATE.PATCH where:

-1. MAJOR is the major release of Java e.g. 8
+1. RELEASE is the release of Java e.g. 8
-2. UPDATE is the Java update for major release e.g. 51
+2. UPDATE is the Java critical patch update e.g. 51
 3. PATCH is the cookbook release for the update e.g. 0